A. Payment of Outstanding Bills.

 F. An individual who disputes the proposed denial or disconnection shall do so in accordance with the provisions of COMAR 20.32.01.

-G. The Commission’s Office of External Relations may direct a utility to connect service, if deemed safe, in a customer’s name during the pendency of an investigation if a utility denies an application for service due to an unpaid arrearage for unauthorized use or tampering with equipment furnished and owned by the utility but does not provide the amount necessary to reconnect service within 3 business days of a filed complaint, provided that the applicant makes a payment to the utility:
+G. The Commission’s Consumer Affairs Division may direct a utility to connect service, if deemed safe, in a customer’s name during the pendency of an investigation if a utility denies an application for service due to an unpaid arrearage for unauthorized use or tampering with equipment furnished and owned by the utility but does not provide the amount necessary to reconnect service within 3 business days of a filed complaint, provided that the applicant makes a payment to the utility:

 (1) In an amount that represents 2/12 of the estimated charges for service for the ensuing 12 months; and